-In July 2017, the Financial Conduct Authority (the authority that regulates LIBOR) announced it intends to stop compelling banks to submit rates for the calculation of LIBOR after 2021.
+In July 2017, the Financial Conduct Authority (the authority that regulates LIBOR) announced it intends to phase out LIBOR by June 30, 2023.
 The Alternative Reference Rates Committee ("ARRC") has proposed that the Secured Overnight Financing Rate ("SOFR") is the rate that represents best practice as the alternative to U.S. dollar LIBOR ("USD LIBOR") for use in derivatives and other financial contracts that are currently indexed to USD LIBOR.
 ARRC has proposed a paced market transition plan to SOFR from USD LIBOR and organizations are currently working on industry wide and company specific transition plans as it relates to derivatives and cash markets exposed to USD LIBOR.
 Whether or not SOFR will attain market traction as a USD LIBOR replacement tool remains in question.
 As such, the future of LIBOR at this time is uncertain.
 If LIBOR ceases to exist, the interest rates on our debt which is indexed to LIBOR will be determined using a different successor rate, which may adversely affect interest expense and may result in interest obligations which are more than or do not otherwise correlate over time with the payments that would have been made on such debt if USD LIBOR were available in its current form.
 We are currently monitoring this activity and evaluating the related risks.